 What we need is a totally new way of looking at work and all that's involved in seeking, obtaining, and holding employment.
 We also must reconsider, logically and without prejudice, the plight of those who reside outside the mainstream, and will never be drawn in voluntarily.
-Once developed, this awareness has to be followed by big adjustments, Obama-sized adjustments.
+Once developed, this awareness has to be followed by big adjustments, not episodes of tinkering.

-That's the purpose of Toil & Trouble: to analyze what's happened, explain what's wrong (in our view), and most important, point out how the world of work could be, to the ultimate benefit of all.
+The purpose of the essays in Toil & Trouble is straightforward: to analyze what's happened, explain what's wrong (in our view), and most important, point out how the world of work could be, to the ultimate benefit of all.
 As much as possible, we hope to provide a stimulus to fresh thinking, stretching beyond ordinary boundaries and opinions as to who belongs where, who should be working, and who would be better off idle.